jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 However, in later seasons, to keep their now popular characters alive, the sitcom characters stop evolving.
 Kramer can never get a job, Raj can't get a girl, Dwight can't get self-aware.
 Here sitcoms become art and spectacle stories.
 Art, because the main characters don't overcome problems anymore.
 And, spectacle, because we the audience keep watching our favorite actors, characters, sets, catch-phrases, instead of wanting a new story.
 The turning point between classic story and art/spectacle story is often called "jumping the shark".

 ![GoT horse](/img\diagrams\jumping-shark-got.png)
-_Game of Thrones wasn't a sitcom, but it went from great to horrible because the characters became more important then the story._
+_Game of Thrones wasn't a sitcom, but it went from great to horrible because the characters became more important then the story.
+This pictures shows the transition from a majical product, to dark majic one._

 Rousseau explained how society has these classic, art, and spectacle stories, and that our communities travel through them as we develop through technological ages.
-When we start a new age, it's like watching the first years of the sitcom; everyone is solving everyday problems, and the main characters have earned their spot.
+When we start a new age, it's like watching the first years of the sitcom; everyone is solving everyday problems, the main characters have earned their spot; the stories are therefore majical.
 At the end of the age, the leaders are self-important, and the people are loyal out of habit.
 In short, Rousseau noticed how one story works to advance and help society, and the other two work to enrich the artists and distract the masses.
 And that's where we are today.
 At that's the problem Techvolution has to solve with a click.

-## Being Clicked Out of The Matrix

-You ever see _The Matrix_?
-It's a movie about a dystopian future in which most of humanity is unknowingly trapped inside a simulated 1990's reality called the Matrix.
+You can see this click in the movie called _The Matrix_.
+It's a story about a dystopian future in which most of humanity is unknowingly trapped inside a simulated 1990's reality called the Matrix.
 The dream world is created by machines to distract humans while using their bodies as an energy source.
-The Matrix has cars, rock concerts, and jobs where people work for the weekend.
-It's a wonderfully believable world of Dark Majic—a spectacle story told to keep the selfish machines in power.
+It's a wonderfully believable world of dark majic—a spectacle story told to keep the selfish machines in power.

 The story's hero is Neo.
 A regular person who asks "what is the Matrix?".
 His willingness to question reality, eventually gets him recruited by the few untapped humans rebeling against the machines.
-Neo rises to the occasion, and leads humanity against the machines, and wins the final battle against them.
-He finishes the story with a phone call to the antagonists:
+Neo rises to the occasion, and learns so much with his open-mind that he overpowers the evil Agent Smith.
+He finishes the story with a phone call to the antagonist leaders:

   >I know you're out there.
 I can feel you now.
 I know you're afraid.
 You're afraid of us.
 You're afraid of change.
 I don't know the future.
 I didn't come here to tell you how this is going to end.
 I came here to tell you how this is going to begin.
 I'm going to hang up this phone.
 And then I'm going to show these people what you don't want them to see.
 I'm going to show them a world without you.
 A world without rules and controls, without borders or boundaries A world where anything is possible.
 Where we go from there, is a choice I leave to you.